jaytar0/DE_flow_anime_2022/md_collection/db_choice.md

 ## Snowflake
 Here is an example of the results of the extract load process from the DAG we created.
+Process can be found by logging onto ``` snowflake``` and navigating through the easy to use UI.

 ![image](/assets/snowflake_ui.png)